 As a naturopathic physician, she starts with interventions such as diet and lifestyle maintaining that safety is the most important part of practicing medicine.
 At times this means prescribing pharmaceuticals which she will do.
 She strongly believes in the cooperation between Western (conventional/allopathic and naturopathic) and Eastern (e.g. Traditional Chinese) medicine to best identify and treat the cause of disease with the underlying goal of reaching an individual's health care goals.
 Before starting her own private practice, she worked in different integrative settings with Family Practice MDs and continues to have strong alliances with allopathic medical specialists to provide the best and safest health care for her patients.

-She is a member of the American Association of Naturopathic Physicians, the Utah Association of Naturopathic Physicians, the American College for the Advancement of Medicine, and the American Academy of Anti-aging Medicine, and is an active Diplomate of the National Certification Commission of Acupuncture and Oriental Medicine.
+She is a member of the American Association of Naturopathic Physicians, the Utah Association of Naturopathic Physicians, and the Forever Health Network of Physicians.
 She has numerous certifications from continuing medical education conferences she attends regularly throughout the year, including those in Women's Health and Bio-Identical Hormone Replacement Therapy.
 She stays current with the most up-to-date advances in medicine and enjoys combining evidence-based science with centuries-old medicine.

 Aside from her medical practice and sincere pleasure in trying to help patients meet their health care goals, Dr. Rachel enjoys being with her family.
 As a native Utahn, she grew up skiing here and loves to be in the mountains.
 She enjoys doing identification of medicinal plants while on hikes.
 She may be spotted hunting for trilobites and other Utah fossils or gems in the summer.
 She particularly enjoys going on long strolls with her family, playing with her kids, and eating her husband's flavorful cuisine.